Murder of Deanna Cremin: Investigation

 Police identified three men as persons of interest in the crime: Cremin's teenage boyfriend; a Somerville firefighter more than twice Cremin's age, said to have been fixated on her; and a third adult man, later imprisoned at Massachusetts Correctional Institution – Cedar Junction.
-But no charges were filed.
+No charges were filed.
 In 2005, Middlesex district attorney Martha Coakley announced new forensic evidence had been found with procedures unavailable in 1995, raising hope of progress in the case, but again no charges were pressed.

 In 2009, Middlesex district attorney Gerard Leone stated that the murder would be solved, but law enforcement needed witnesses who had remained silent to come forward.
 The Cremin family erects a billboard each year since her death, to offer a reward for information about the killer.
 At the bottom of the billboard, a quote reads: "You know what you did to me.
 How much longer must I wait!
 Please help make my time in heaven restful."
 The reward has grown from $10,000 in 1995 to $20,000 by 2005, to $50,000 in 2014.